iviasensio/LetsComment/README.md

 ### Version 3 (mar-19)

+3. What's new:
-3. Wrong field selections in some circumstances Responsive design
+   - Wrong field selections in some circumstances
+   - Responsive design
-   Wrong count about my available messages during the current month
+   - Wrong count about my available messages during the current month